 Welcome to the 8th Maldon Festival

 Stow Maries is the only First World War airfield still in existence and the largest First World War archaeological site in the world.
-As the commemorations of the centenary of this dreadful conflict continue, the airfield is the perfect setting for an evening of First World War Music Hall Sailing Barge Dawn was built by Walter Cook for James Keeble and was launched in June 1897 from the same spot where she is berthed today.
+As the commemorations of the centenary of this dreadful conflict continue, the airfield is the perfect setting for an evening of First World War Music Hall.
+Sailing Barge Dawn was built by Walter Cook for James Keeble and was launched in June 1897 from the same spot in Maldon where she is berthed today.
 Dawn is the last example of a tiller steered Thames stack barge left in the world and we are delighted to be using her as a concert venue for the first time.

-The cathedral choir of Molfetta (Cappella Corradiana) visits the UK for the first time, with a programme of polyphony from Southern Italy and we have another opportunity to hear the wonderful Senegalese musician Kadialy Kouyate perform on his Kora.
+The cathedral choir of Molfetta (Cappella Corradiana) visits the UK and Maldon for the first time, with a programme of polyphony from Southern Italy and we have another opportunity to hear the wonderful Senegalese musician Kadialy Kouyate perform on his Kora.

 All the Kings Men open the Maldon Festival with some truly joyous a cappella arrangements of Wham and Ed Sheeran and the Maldon Festival closes with a fully-staged opera double bill of Ravel’s L’Enfant et les Sortilèges and Vaughan William’s Riders to the Sea.
 Between these two there is much, much more music on offer and we hope you enjoy reading the full Maldon Festival programme.
 It just remains for us to thank all our sponsors, volunteers and supporters and to wish you a Happy Festival.